 Your registration will be handled by a secure payment system.
 Credit card information will not be saved.Register

 This Embry-Riddle Certificate program provides training and education in the field of aircraft accident investigation.
 The global expansion and increase in aviation and aircraft activity, alongside regulatory changes has increased the need for qualified and knowledgeable accident investigators.
 This program is designed to provide insight into the role of an accident investigator from theory to application, as well as provide an overall education in the field of aviation safety and aircraft design & survivability.
 These courses will integrate classroom learning in conjunction with hands-on investigation in our state-of-the-art crash labs and University resources.
-Participants may earn the Certificate of Management in Aircraft Accident Investigation by completing any four of the five courses.
+Participants may earn the Certificate of Management in Aircraft Accident Investigation by completing the Aircraft Accident Investigation Course (Basic) and any three of the five course electives.

-Select any four of the five short-courses to complete the certificate:
+Select from any three of the five short-course electives:

 Anthony Brickhouse, ASI